department-of-veterans-affairs/vets-website/va-gov/pages/burials/index.md

   <div class="link">
     <a href="#"><b>Pre-Need Burial Eligibility Determination</b></a>
     <p>Apply for a pre-need eligibility decision letter.
-This can help you pre-plan for burial in a VA national cemetery, and make the process easier for your family members in their time of need.</p>
+This can help you pre-plan for burial in a VA national cemetery, and make the process easier for family members in their time of need.</p>
   </div>

   <div class="link">